burkybile1/holbertonschool-zero_day/README.md

-This repository is for emachs.
+This is a repo where I made a new directory with a lesson on emacs.